JoinUs4Health/Organisation/technical/platform/pages/terms-of-use_en.md

 While these best practices are designed to be guidelines for a good communal instance, repeated malicious unwillingness to follow the best practices will be considered just like breaking a rule.

 In general, use the tools provided in JoinUs4Health to foster a considerate and accessible atmosphere.
-This includes the liberal use of content warnings (especially on potentially disturbing or controversial topics), and alt-text captioning of media files.

-When possible, provide credit for creative works in your posts that are not your own.
+Contributions that do not originate from you must be credited with reference to the license, license holder and source.

 Uninvited comments about another user's personal choices, lifestyle or family are strongly discouraged and may be considered harassment.
 Inappropriate sexual attention, comments about appearance and implication of physical contact will not be tolerated toward any non-consenting user.

 In discussions, please remain civil, do not insult the people you're talking to.
 Note that irony, sarcasm, or similar modes of language don't translate well to written language and tend to escalate discussions or misunderstandings.

-(These best practices were inspired by the Terms of `bsd.network`.
+(These best practices were inspired by the Terms of `https://bsd.network`.
 Thank you!)